nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `edit 1 p/91234567 e/johndoe@example.com`
   Edits the phone number and email address of the 1st client to `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower i/`
+- `edit 2 n/Betsy Crowe i/`
-  Edits the name of the 2nd client to `Betsy Crower` and clears all existing issues.
+  Edits the name of the 2nd client to `Betsy Crowe` and clears all existing issues.
+- `edit 3 make/Hyundai model/Ioniq 6`
+  Edits the make of the 1st client's car to `Hyundai` and model to `Ioniq 6`.

 ---